hamlet-io/docs/docs/in-depth/layers/tenant.md

     └── tenant.json
 ```

 Notice the directory structure here - `./accounts/acmeinc`.
-The `tenant name` that we provided to Hamlet - _"acmeinc"_ - has been used for the directory name to store our configuration in.
+The `tenant name` that we provided to hamlet - _"acmeinc"_ - has been used for the directory name to store our configuration in.

-A Tenant alone isn't sufficient for us to perform any Hamlet activities with it yet, so instead lets take a peek at the files Hamlet generated for us:
+A Tenant alone isn't sufficient for us to perform any hamlet activities with it yet, so instead lets take a peek at the files hamlet generated for us:

 ## tenant.json